LauYeeYu/homepage/content/blog/git-basics-en.md

   B1 --fetch changes--> A1
 ```

 Please note that the local-remote relation is **relative**.
-In most cases,
-the remote repository is a server.
-But sometimes, the remote repository
-might also be a local repository of another user.
-For example, Alice and
-Bob are working on the same project.
-Both of them have set the other's
-repository as the remote repository.
-In this case, Alice's remote
-repository is Bob's local repository, and vice versa.
+The remote
+repository can be on a remote server, on other's computer, or even at
+another directory on your computer.

 Every repository can have multiple remote repositories.
 These remote
 repositories should at least share the same first commit (the initial commit)